vimc/montagu-task-queue/README.md

 The Dockerfile copies `config/docker_config.yml` to `config/config.yml`.
-This allows the worker running on metal to use a broker on `localhost` while the worker in docker needs to use `montagu_mq`, the container name of the broker, to access its port.
+This allows the worker running on metal to use a broker on `localhost` while the worker in docker needs to use `montagu-mq`, the container name of the broker, to access its port.

 Note that if a YouTrack token is not provided in the config the app will look for an environment variable called `YOUTRACK_TOKEN`.
 This makes local and automated testing of the YouTrack integration possible.